cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 ### cluster-density variables

 The `cluster-density` workload supports the environment variable **JOB_ITERATIONS**.
 This variable configures the number of cluster-density jobs iterations to perform (1 namespace per iteration).
 By default 1000
+Each iteration of this workload creates the following objects:

+- 12 imagestreams
+- 3 buidconfigs
+- 6 builds
+- 1 deployment with 2 pod replicas (sleep) mounting two secrets each. deployment-2pod
+- 2 deployments with 1 pod replicas (sleep) mounting two secrets. deployment-1pod
+- 3 services, one pointing to deployment-2pod, and other two pointing to deployment-1pod
+- 3 route.
+1 pointing to the service deployment-2pod and other two pointing to deployment-1pod
+- 20 secrets

 ### kubelet-density and kubelet-density-heavy variables